easierdata/multi-temporal-crop-classification-training-data/README.md

 pip install -r requirements.txt
 ```

-2. Install the IPFS desktop app or Kubo CLI client as this will will allow you to start up a IPFS local node on your machine.
+1. Install the [IPFS desktop](https://docs.ipfs.tech/how-to/desktop-app/) app or [Kubo CLI client](https://docs.ipfs.tech/install/command-line/) as this will will allow you to run a local IPFS node on your machine.

 ### Configuration